Gronis/gb-save-manager/README.md

 The general idea is to avoid that all pins connect/disconnect at the same time.
 This can cause an in-rush of current to the cartridge from the Gameboy which is the reason the Gameboy resets.

 Some cartridges and consoles are better or worse than others.
 You typically want as low low power consumption as possible.
-If you have a console with an original screen, that usually works much better than modded ones since the power consumption is way lower on original screens.
 I have also found out that this issue is much less of a problem on the EVERDRIVE flash cartridge compared to the EZ-FLASH.
+Unmodified consoles is preferred when hot-swapping game cartridges, especially if using a gameboy advance.
+Screen mods draw more power than original screens and for GBA, the screen mod can draw extra power when inserting a GB/GBC game cartridge because of a hardware switch that sits in the cartridge slot that swaps between GBA mode and GBC mode.
+The leader console (the one that never hot-swaps, and has the flash cartridge during the backup process) can be a modded console though without issues.

 ## Troubleshooting